tatianaacostag/DevelopersDoc_site/content/en/PayU Module Documentation/PayU operations/Transfers.md

 {{% /alert %}}

 ## Permission required
-To have access to this module , you need to have a profile with the following permission enabled:
+To have access to this module, you need to have a profile with the following permission enabled:

 * _Transfers_ > _Review_
 * _Transfers_ > _Manage_<br>This permission allows you to perform transfers.